ShibelAl/Automation-Final-Project/README.md

 - **API Tests**:
   - Validate API endpoints and response data.
   - Ensure proper error handling and data integrity.

+- **API+UI Tests**:
+  - Perform actions via the API and assert that these actions and their results are accurately reflected in the UI, ensuring end-to-end functionality and consistency.

 ## Notes